mobizon/mobizon-api-docs/src/v1/en/message/index.md

-Creation, sending and other functions to work with single messages (not campaigns).
+Creation, sending, and other functions for handling individual messages (not campaigns).